 Add Luxurious Textiles

-This bedroom proves that you don't have to go maximalist to achieve a glam look.
-A whisper-light purple throw and some soothing artwork lay the groundwork for the space, while a few plush deep purple velvet pillows up the ante.
-But our favorite detail is the pair of glossy black side tables.
-The dramatic dark hue and the antique-y style of the pieces makes it clear that this is a luxe space, without going overboard.
+This bedroom proves that you don't have to go full maximalist to achieve a glam look.
+A patterned gray accent wall with purple undertones sets the stage for the space while crisp white bedding and a few plush, purple velvet pillows up the ante.
+But our favorite detail is the periwinkle wall.
+It coordinates but doesn't feel matchy matchy, making it clear that this is a luxe space without going overboard.